Skip to content

 I don’t know if I can properly articulate the impact of that powerful ‘aha!’ moment – how meaningful it was that clarity finally came after hopping off the familiar path, being humbled by my own stuck-ness, giving myself to pent-up emotions, or the exquisite clarity of ‘what am I doing?’ pealing like a bell in my heart, followed by ‘this is not for me, and something big and wide and wonderful is calling instead.’ it was powerful for me.
 I give thanks.

-I chose to part ways with this person the following day, and gave myself over to the void.
-I spent a long time there, sending up prayers for guidance, letting the wild loving divine lead, and allowing a new life that was waiting for me to arrive. it did, and it was all worth it. a happy ending…and it took this moment of ‘aha!’ in the labyrinth to get me there.
+I fired that person the following day, and gave myself over to the void.
+I spent a long time there, sending up prayers for guidance, letting the wild loving divine lead, and allowing a new life that was waiting for me to arrive. it did, and it was all worth it. a happy ending…and it took this big moment of ‘aha!’ in the labyrinth to get me there.

-I’d love to hear. you can send me a lovenote if you’d like to share, and if we feel aligned, we can explore how healing and the mystery might want to come for tea time in your life.
+I’d love to hear. you can send me a lovenote if you’d like to share. if we feel aligned, we can explore how healing and the mystery might want to come for tea time in your life.

 also! if the mystery of the labyrinth calls to you, you can find a labyrinth in your area with the worldwide labyrinth locator.